What is DMX?

 3.1 DMX Controller

-The “brain” of your setup:
+The “brains” of your equipment:

 3.2 DMX Cables and Connectors

-High-quality data transmission relies on:
+High-quality data transmission requires:

 3.3 Fixtures and Decoders